"Bringing Seamanship to the Creeks from the River and the Estuary "

 The River Darent

-itself ... (or at least the tidal section between the railway and the A206) ...
+itself ... (or at least the tidal section between the railway station and the A206) ...

 has been allowed to silt up to such an extent that the creek, once able to

-float 50tonne barges of over one meter of draught inside the lock, has
+float 50tonne barges of over three foot draught inside the lock, has

 been reduced to a mere trickle.
 The water is frequently less than 6" deep in